I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”. Like, cartoonishly so.

 Next year, new sport.

 Baseball went a little better, but only because the game proceeded at a slower pace.
-I was terrible at every aspect of it, but I could at least stare at my feet, let my mind drift.
+I was terrible at every aspect of it, but I could at least drift around left field, stare at bugs in the grass, think about robots.
 Half of every inning I could sit on a bench while teammates batted.
 There was room to be me.

-Lights hurt my eyes, so I could never catch balls because we usually practiced and had games during the day.
-I was too squinty and disoriented to catch anything.
+Lights hurt my eyes, so I could never catch balls because we usually practiced during the day.
+I was too squinty and confused to catch anything.

 So when I say I hate sports…and when I say I have bad sports memories…this is one the things I’m referring to.
 The summer I had to stand in square chalk outline as an adult bounced dozens of tennis balls off of my head.
 (The Standard Technique For These Situations didn’t work, by the way.
-I remained committed to my policy of backing away from the hard thing that was being thrown at me.
-To this day, I feel like I was the smart one in that situation.)
+I remained committed to my policy of backing away from pitches.)

-People seemed pretty put off by my reactions to things like sports.
-I was being placed in these environments were boy were supposed to thrive.
-And I couldn’t mesh.
+People seemed pretty put off by my reactions to sports.
+Boys were expected to thrive in these environments.
+And yet, I couldn’t mesh.
 I did the opposite, in fact.
-I defiantly remained shy and asthmatic and awkward.
+I defiantly remained shy and asthmatic and non-competitive.

 (Dodgeball- the scourge of young introverts- was actually the only competitive event I liked, because I could just stand still, take a hit and then chill out on the sidelines for the rest of the game.
 I approved of this “dodgeball”.)